macalimlim/ftw/README.md

 $ ftw export linux-x86_64,macos-x86_64,macos-aarch64,windows-x86_64-gnu # this assumes cross compilation is enabled (see below)
 ```

-> Note: The exported games can be found inside the `bin/` folder
+> Note: The exported games can be found inside the `bin/` folder.
+Before exporting an Android game, create the keystores first (if you have not created them and configured your editor/export settings) with 'cargo make create-debug-keystore' and/or 'cargo make create-release-keystore'.
+Before exporting Windows games, execute 'cargo make switch-gdnlib-msvc-to-gnu-entry' if you plan to export gnu targets, and execute 'cargo make switch-gdnlib-gnu-to-msvc-entry' if you plan to export msvc targets

 ### ftw run [machine-type]
 #### Builds the library using `debug` then runs your game